-As a secondary academy school we must provide RSE to all students as per section 34 of the Children and Social work act 2017.
+As a secondary academy, we must provide RSE to all pupils under section 34 of the Children and Social Work Act 2017.

-In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+In teaching RSE, we're required by our funding agreements to have regard to guidance issued by the secretary of state, as outlined in section 403 of the Education Act 1996.